nategraf/Naumachia/README.md

   * `/<chal>/remove?cn=<cn>` : Remove the certificate with the specified common name (cn)
   * `/<chal>/get?cn=<cn>` : Get the OpenVPN configuration file for the user with specified common name (cn)

-The registrar API is by itself unauthenticated and so much by protected from the Internet, and/or configued to use client certificate verification, which can be specified in `config.yml`.
+The registrar API is by itself unauthenticated and so must be protected from the Internet, and/or configued to use client certificate verification, which can be specified in `config.yml`.

 If you do not plan to use the registrar API, set `registrar: null` in `config.yml` to disable it.